 This tiny beach right between the Brooklyn and the Manhattan Bridges has seen a major revamp in recent years, with the surrounding Brooklyn Bridge and Main Street Parks getting a face-lift and the beach itself being equipped with large stone steps to sit on – perfect to watch the sunset with the Brooklyn Bridge as a backdrop.
 Make sure to stay long enough to see the skyscrapers of southern Manhattan, including One World Trade Center (the tallest skyscraper in the Western hemisphere), light up, and take a stroll through Brooklyn Bridge Park.
 You can walk all the way down to Brooklyn Bridge’s Pier 6 through the park, following the East River for about 1.5 miles through the renovated park.
 Extra tip: There are several great foodie spots nearby: Juliana’s and Grimaldi’s Pizza for true New York style pizza, a Shake Shack for your burger fix, Almondine Bakery for scrumptious croissants, and excellent coffee at the Brooklyn Roasting Company.

-2 The Top Of The Rocks
+2 The Top Of The Rock

 It seems like the Empire State Building’s viewing deck is on most New York visitors’ must-do lists, but having been on top of both the Empire State Building and Rockefeller Center, I have to say that I preferred the Top Of The Rock for three reasons: 1) I could actually see the Empire State Building from up there, and it looks great in the skyline photos I took up there, 2) you can see Central Park from here which makes you realize what a massive space this park is, and 3) the waiting lines aren’t as crazy as the lines at the Empire State Building.
 On top of that, tickets are considerably cheaper at $32 (vs $52 for both the Main Deck + Top Deck (86th & 102nd Floors) of the Empire State Building.)
+I recommend the Flexible Date ticket which you can buy online for around $39 because I’ve met quite a few people who got locked into a date / time when the weather wasn’t all that great – but this slightly more expensive ticket allows you to head up to the observation deck whenever the weather is the best during your visit to New York.

 Extra tip: For an extra $15, you can visit the Top Of The Rock twice in one day – once during the day and once at night – and it’s still cheaper than the Empire State Building.
 The observation deck is open daily from 8am till midnight, and you can save yourself the time to wait in line by buying your tickets online here.